acrichards3/number-guessing-neural-network/README.md

 ### Input Layer

-The input layer simply takes in the 28x28 user submitted matrix and is transformed into a single array or column consisting of all 784 input values.
-There are the neurons that make up the input layer.
+The input layer simply takes in the 28x28 user submitted grid and is transformed into a single array/column consisting of all 784 input values.
+These are the neurons that make up the input layer.